 When I first made Instant Pot No Boil Yogurt, I was thrilled, as this method appealed to my lazy side, and it came out thick enough that I didn’t have to strain it (another point for my lazy side)!
 Not having to boil & cool it meant that I saved time, too.

-Instant Pot No Boil Yogurt, or sometimes called “Fairlife yogurt”, “Cold Start yogurt” or a loose version of Vietnamese yogurt, comes out thick before you strain it.
-I don’t strain mine.
+Instant Pot No Boil Yogurt, or sometimes called “Fairlife yogurt”, “Cold Start yogurt” or a loose version of Vietnamese yogurt, comes out creamy and thick.

 Instant Pot No Boil (cold start) Yogurt is thick, creamy, and delicious.
 Pressure cooker yogurt is fun to make and tastes so good!

 - 52 oz Fairlife® Ultra Filtered Milk, divided

 - 2 Tbsp Yogurt Starter (use a yogurt with live, active cultures)

 - 1 14 oz can Sweetened Condensed Milk (optional), such as Eagle Brand®

 - 2-3 tsp Vanilla (optional)